 If the icon does not appear, navigate to chrome://extensions and make sure that SmartBear Test Extension is enabled.
 If the extension is not listed, install it manually.

 Note: If the browser was running during TestComplete installation, you may need to reload web pages that have been opened in it for the test engine to be able to access them.

 To test local pages (file://...) or pages in incognito mode:

 From the Chrome menu, select More Tools and then select Extensions.

 – or –

 Type chrome://extensions in the Chrome Address bar.

-Locate SmartBear Test Extension in the list and make sure that it is enabled (that is, the Enabled check box is selected).
+Locate SmartBear Test Extension in the list and make sure that it is enabled.

 To test web pages opened from the local file system (their URLs start with the file:// prefix), select the Allow access to file URLs option of the extension.